11 Tips To Crank Your AOV "Up To 11" 🔊

 Many consumers resent paying for shipping costs, and they’ll buy more just to clear a minimum purchase threshold to avoid it.
 In this study by Forrester, online shoppers listed shipping costs as the #1 cause of cart abandonment.
 And that was in 2010.

 It’s safe to say consumer expectations are even higher today.
-And free shipping is now considered by many retailers as table stakes just to stay competitive in today’s ecommerce environment.
+Free shipping is now considered by many retailers as table stakes just to stay competitive in today’s ecommerce environment.

 Let’s go back to Redline Steel for an example.
 Below, you’ll see the free shipping bar in the cart at the top.
-This visual highlights the $100 threshold and entices customers to spend extra so they can avoid shipping costs.
+With this visual cue, you can highlight the $100 threshold and encourage customers to spend extra to avoid shipping costs.

-Tons of shops we work with on Shopify include free shipping in their strategy.
+Tons of ecommerce retailers we work with include free shipping in their ecommerce marketing strategy.
 Why?
-Because free shipping can offer key benefits to you as an online store owner.
-For example, offering free shipping can help you increase your average order value, boost the number of total orders, and help you get new customers.
+Because it offers key benefits to you as an online store owner.
+For example, offering free shipping can help you increase your average order value, boost the number of total orders, and help you acquire new customers.

 There are many ways you can use free shipping to increase AOV.
 Consider experimenting with free shipping on purchases over a certain dollar amount, for high-margin products, or for other special campaigns.
-Because it’s so effective, it behooves you to offer free shipping to your customers in some capacity.
+Because it’s so effective, it behooves you to offer free shipping in some capacity.
+Plus, it feels good to reward customers!

 “Sell the outfit, not the shirt.”